 3 SAGE APPLICATIONS

-We briefly describe several applications which have been integrated into the SAGE environment.
+We briefly describe several applications, which have been integrated into the SAGE environment.
+These applications address the need of the geoscience and bioscience communities to explore large 2D and 3D datasets.

 3.1 Ultra-high-resolution Image Viewer